-Due to this time of uncertainty, the exact publication date of my book Assume Nothing: A Memoir of Intimate Violence is TBD 2020.
+The publication date of my book Assume Nothing: A Story of Intimate Violence is TBD early 2021.
 Please sign up for my mailing list at the end of this page and follow @TanyaAuthor on Twitter and Instagram for updates.
-In the meantime, please see advance praise in Kirkus Reviews, Booklist, Bitch Media, and a piece by Virginia Heffernan in the Los Angeles Times.
-When the book can come out, I will be making a number of appearances.
-Please stay tuned for details about these events: Lingua Franca Bleecker Street store in New York City; Politics & Prose in Washington, DC; the Rubin Museum in New York City; Book Passage in San Francisco, CA; Powell's City of Books in Portland, OR; and the Daya Gala in Houston, TX.
+In the meantime, please see advance praise in this piece by Virginia Heffernan in the Los Angeles Times.

-I wanted to write something that could be helpful in these challenging circumstances, and so I have a piece in the New York Times about “Where Can Domestic Violence Victims Turn During Covid-19?.”
+I wrote a piece for the New York Times about “Where Can Domestic Violence Victims Turn During Covid-19?.”
 Please read and share: https://www.nytimes.com/2020/03/23/opinion/covid-domestic-violence.html

-Miss Universe Zozi Tunzi and I had a conversation about this issue on Instagram Live: https://www.instagram.com/tv/B-hUR6dAyKZ
+With Miss Universe Zozi Tunzi on Instagram Live

 In honor of Women's History Month, MZ Wallace and Lingua Franca launched a collaboration Metro Tote, with proceeds benefiting the organization She Should Run.
 I am one of the spokespeople: https://linguafranca.nyc/collections/lf-x-mzw/products/tanya-selvaratnam-1